 The page titles and structure you define for each version of your document will display as an outline in the Document Reader.

 This video tutorial shows how to edit the structure by adding new pages, copying pages, and including existing pages for each version of your document:

-For a new document: First, click New document from Document Library to create a new document.
-Select start from scratch option and fill out the document details.
-Click next to Organize Page Tree.
+For a new document - Click New document from Document Library to create a new document > select Create new page tree option and fill out the document details > click Next, this will take you to the Organize Page Tree.

-For an existing document: Using the space sidebar or document’s version history table, navigate to the page tree of the version you want to update.
-From any page in your document, click Document toolbox and select Organize Page Tree.
+For an existing document: Using the space sidebar or document’s version history table, navigate to the page tree of the version you want to update > from any page in your document, click Document toolbox > select Organize Page Tree.